 In the meantime I travel around and lived in different cities such as Barcelona, Madrid and Paris to finally settle back in London in 2004.

 In 2006 I started to work with art director David Tortora and by 2009 we created Jeff orGina, a series of both, art and commercial projects where the use of image manipulation covers an integral part in the creative process.
 We like to define our work as anti-minimal, visually rich, realistic but categorically non real.

 In 2013, after two years work in a team, we presented 'Proyecto Mírame, Lima', a series of 50 family portraits aiming to reflect the cultural, ethnical, religious diversities present within the Peruvian capital.
 Using a language that lies between photojournalism and creative portraiture, the project has represented a new direction in my professional journey, opening a new set of possibilities and giving me many satisfactions.

 2014 was a fundamental year to me where I've deepen my research in photography as an art form working with architectural collages, nudes and light movement.
 At the same time, my first experiments with motion photography got selected to be exhibited at the Saatchi Gallery of London and La Gaîte Lyrique Museum of Paris.

-Parallel to my photography work I’ve been researching on motion photography, filming short movies, mixing video with photographs and GIFs.
-My short video ‘EnSemble’ won Silver Medal in the 2017 Tokyo Foto Awards and 2018 Moscow Foto Awards.
+Parallel to my photography work I’ve been researching on motion photography, filming short videos, mixing motion with photographs and GIFs.
+My short video ‘EnSemble’ won Silver Medal at the 2017 Tokyo Foto Awards and 2018 Moscow Foto Awards.
 Learning how to create music from different softwares in order to added into the video is that I've ended with a series of tracks which is possible to hear them in Spotify and download them from Amazon and main streaming sites.